shwethaj1104/Spring-Data-JPA-Relationships/README.md

 Spring data JPA: is an abstraction of the JPA and hibernate
 __________________________________________________________________________________________________________________
 # One to many:

-One teacher can have many subjects
+One teacher can have many subjects.
 Post http://localhost:8080/teachers
 Put http://localhost:8080/subjects/1/teacher/1
 ________________________________________________________________________________________________________________